Automate Workforce Task Assignments Using ArcGIS QuickCapture

 This blog post will focus on integrating three of Esri’s popular mobile apps – QuickCapture, Workforce and Suvey123.
 QuickCapture allows users to quickly record information at the touch of a button, Workforce provides task assignment functionality, while Survey 123 offers easy to use form-based surveys for data capture.

 For this example, we will imagine that we are interested in capturing and responding to sightings of invasive species in Ireland.
 Members of the public or volunteers should be able to report incidents of invasive species and we want to make this as simple as possible for the user.
 To do this, we are going to set up a QuickCapture project for reporting sightings and configure the project so that each of these reported sightings will automatically create a new task in Workforce.
 Once the Workforce task is created, we can assign this to a trained specialist, who can visit the site of the reported invasive species and carry out a more detailed investigation using Survey123.

 Set up Workforce

 The first thing we need to do is create a new Workforce Project.
-Setting up a Workforce project is straightforward – choose a Project Name, create Assignment Types, add Field Workers and add Dispatchers.
+Setting up a Workforce project is straightforward – choose a Project Name, create Assignment Types, add Mobile Workers and add Dispatchers.

 In this example, the project name is “Invasive Species”.
 We have created two assignment types – Invasive Species (plants) and Invasive Species (animals).
 This will help when it comes to data capture and assigning tasks – as we might have one specialist who investigates incidents of invasive plant species and a different specialist who investigates incidents of invasive animals.
 We have assigned multiple mobile workers and one dispatcher.